Bruce Djite: Early life and education

-Djite joined the Marconi Stallions in 2004 at the age of 16, after the demise of Northern Spirit FC whom Djite signed for in 2002–03 National Soccer League season and continued to play with Marconi Stallions until the end of the 2005–06 season (August 2006).
-Djite had also trained at the NSW Institute of Sport in Sydney.
-In 2006, Djite attended the AIS in Canberra on a football scholarship with Nikita Rukavytsya.
+Djite first played soccer during a four-month stay with his family in Ivory Coast in 1993, and loved it, so registered with his local amateur club.
+He later said "By the time I was 8 I knew soccer was all I wanted to do".
+He joined the Marconi Stallions in 2004 at the age of 16, after the demise of Northern Spirit FC, whom Djite signed for in 2002–03 National Soccer League season.
+He continued to play with Marconi Stallions until the end of the 2005–06 season (August 2006).
+He trained at the NSW Institute of Sport in Sydney.

+Djite completed all of his schooling in Sydney, and then attended Macquarie University for six months, before being offered an Australian Institute of Sport football scholarship, which took him to Canberra for nine months.
+There, in 2006, he attended the FFA Centre of Excellence on a football scholarship with Nikita Rukavytsya.